Ellen van Neerven

 Ellen van Neerven (born 1990) is an Aboriginal Australian writer, educator and editor.
-Their first work of fiction, Heat and Light (2013), won several awards, and in 2019 Van Neerven won the Queensland Premier's Young Publishers and Writers Award.
+Their first work of fiction, Heat and Light (2014), won several awards, and in 2019 van Neerven won the Queensland Premier's Young Publishers and Writers Award.
 Their second collection of poetry, Throat (2020), won three awards at the 2021 New South Wales Premier's Literary Awards, including Book of the Year.

 Early life and education

 Van Neerven was born in 1990 to Dutch and Aboriginal parents, and is of the Mununjali clan of the Yugambeh nation.
+They grew up in Brisbane.

-They studied creative writing at the Queensland University of Technology.
+They studied creative writing at the Queensland University of Technology, graduating in 2010.

 Writing career

-Van Neerven first book, Heat and Light, won the 2013 Queensland Literary Awards' David Unaipon Award for unpublished Indigenous writers, the 2016 NSW Premier's Literary Award's Indigenous Writers Prize and was shortlisted for the Stella Prize in 2015.
+Van Neerven first book, Heat and Light, won the 2013 Queensland Literary Awards' David Unaipon Award for unpublished Indigenous writers, the 2016 NSW Premier's Literary Award's Indigenous Writers Prize and the 2015 Dobbie Literary Award and was shortlisted for the Stella Prize in 2015.

-Their second book, the poetry collection Comfort Food, was published in 2016.
-One of van Neerven's stories, Confidence Game, was featured in SBS podcast series and True Stories in 2015.
+In 2013, they edited the anthology Writing Black: New Indigenous Writing from Australia.